87andrewh/WeirdAntiCheatIdeas/README.md

 - Feasibility of hardware security, root of trust, enclaves

 ### Deterence:
-- HWID and network bans--same issues as securing the client
 - False-positive quantification, defining and constraining error budget
+- Tiered sanctions, tets, and punishments--increasing with severity and probability of hacking
 - Integrate with VAC
 - Ban alternatives
   - Shadowban, use bots to supplement population